-The Tasmanian Writers’ Centre is excited to announce the successful applicants of the inaugural Hot Desk Residency program.
+In May 2016, the Tasmanian Writers Centre announced the successful applicants of the inaugural Hot Desk Residency program.

-The program encourages writers aged 18-30 to embark on individual projects within the centre’s Salamanca Arts Centre studio space.
-Each writer will receive $250 and have access to the Hot Desk for four weeks during June or October.
+The program encouraged writers aged 18-30 to embark on individual projects within the centre’s Salamanca Arts Centre studio space.
+Each writer received $250 and have access to the Hot Desk for four weeks.

-This year’s residents are University of Tasmania students Erin Hortle and Gemma Krambousanos, local poet Michael Stratford Hutch, and Sydney writer Vivienne Cutbush who will make the move to Hobart later this year.
+The 2016 residents were University of Tasmania students Erin Hortle and Gemma Krambousanos, local poet Michael Stratford Hutch, and Sydney writer Vivienne Cutbush who made the move to Hobart in late 2016.

 The successful writers were selected by Hobart essayist James Dryburgh, and former Tasmanian Young Writer’s Fellowship winner Robbie Arnott.

 Meet them, and read the work that resulted from their residencies below.

 Gemma is in her final year of a journalism degree and is in the editing stages of her first novel.
 She plans to use her residency to structure her creative writing time and work on a draft for a sequel.
 Gemma has a passion for fantasy writing and draws inspiration from her travel adventures.

 Erin will take part in the spring residency.
 For her PhD, the creative writing student is crafting a range of long and short stories set on the Tasman Peninsula and has plans to transform them into a novel.
 Through the Hot Desk, she’ll expand on these stories outside the realms of her study.
 Her writing has been published in Transportation: Islands and Cities, Funny Haha, and she has an article in the forthcoming issue of White Horses.